khachornchit/python-review/README.md

 # Python Reviews

-This repository contains a series of Python code examples with associated README files.
-Each file corresponds to a specific topic or feature, and the README.md provides an overview of the concepts covered.
+This repository contains a series of Python code examples.
+Each file corresponds to a specific topic or feature, and an overview of the concepts covered.

 ## 1. [Multithreading with Threading Module](multithreading/README.md)